Membrane reactor: Electrochemical membrane reactors ecMR

 The production of chloride (Cl2) and caustic soda NaOH from NaCl is carried out industrially by the chlor-alkali-process using a proton conducting polyelectrolyte membrane.
 It is used on large scale and has replaced diaphragm electrolysis.
 Nafion has been developed as a bilayer membrane to withstand the harsh conditions during the chemical conversion.

 Biological systems

 In biological systems, membranes fulfill a number of essential functions.
 The compartmentalization of biological cells is achieved by membranes.
 The semi-permeability allows to separate reactions and reaction environments.
 A number of enzymes are membrane bound and often mass transport through the membrane is active rather than passive as in artificial membranes, allowing the cell to keep up gradients for example by using active transport of protons or water.

 The use of a natural membrane is the first example of the utilization for a chemical reaction.
-By using the selective permeability of a pig's bladder, water could be removed from a condensation reaction to shift the equilibrium position of the reaction towards the condensation products according to the principle of Le Châtelier.
+By using the selective permeability of a pig's bladder, water could be removed from a condensation reaction to shift the equilibrium position of the reaction towards the condensation products according to Le Chatelier's principle.